ranguy9304/ranguy9304/README.md

 ![Rudra's GitHub Banner](GitHubHeader.png)
 <div align="center">
-<h3 align="center">A freelance developer and also an engineering student at Manipal Institute of Techonology</h4>
+<h3 align="center">A ML enthusiast and also an engineering student at Manipal Institute of Techonology</h4>
 </div>

 <div align="center">